-Pear Crumble Cake is just what you need to create that warm and cozy ambience in your home this Holiday season.
+Pear Crumble Cake is just what you need to create that warm and cozy ambiance in your home this Holiday season.
 The combination of its flavor and scent is a pure delight.

-Some of you may also realize that I use quinoa flakes in many of my dessert recipes especially tarts.
-For example the RHUBARB & STRAWBERRY TART or WHITE CHOCOLATE TART.
+Some of you may also realize that I use quinoa flakes in many of my dessert recipes, especially tarts.
+For example RHUBARB & STRAWBERRY TART or WHITE CHOCOLATE TART.
 Well, originally, it was GRANOLA that I made with quinoa flakes instead of oats.
-I fell in love with it, hence I took a next step and tried making tarts.
-The nutty flavor of quinoa is absolutely unnoticeable, so if you are having doubts, you are truly have nothing to worry about.
+I fell in love with it, hence I took the next step and tried making tarts.
+The nutty flavor of quinoa is absolutely unnoticeable, so if you are having doubts, you have nothing to worry about.

 Desserts made with this crust turned out to be my older daughter’s favorite and also everybody who tried them loved it.
-And not only they are delicious, they are also full of nutrients, so you can eat them for breakfast.
+Not only they are delicious, but they are also full of nutrients, so you can eat them for breakfast.
 Although, I am not sure about the availability of the ingredients in your location.
 Sometimes even I cannot find everything I need in the supermarket.
-For that reason, I order very often form Amazon.
+For that reason, I order very often from Amazon.
 For example, the quinoa flakes I use are GoGo Quinoa Cereal.

 PEAR CRUMBLE CAKE

 - slotted spoon

 - parchment paper,

 - 2 cups of almond flour